 Teacher: Subject/Grade: Date: Time:

-Lesson Topic/Title:
+Lesson Topic/Title :

-fits under?
-Big ideas/Esse with each lesson.
-They are ential questions will encompass ne not objectives.
-They are not the nany lessons, an entire unit, or eme titles.) lassroom or subject area that this le even a semester.
-They will not ch ange
+s will encompass many lessons, an assroom or subject area that this lesson fits u They will not change with each lesson.
+The

-- be sure to connect writt .
-Objectives may be written in ffective attitudes - use measurable van a traditional format (i.e. "The stuber" [will be able to...")]
+written objectives to asse ritten in a traditional format (i.e. tive attitudes - use measurable verbs - be sure "The student will") or as learning targets w

-Objective Assessments Formative/Summ native
+Objective Assessments Formative/Summative

-J

-Ctld m c
+,

-number and text of MN Standard is or other content-related stand lards)
+Standards: (Reference e number and text of MN Standard s or other content-related standar ds)

 Reference Number Text of standard

 -

--

-Materials and Prepa ration Needed for Instru ction:
+Materials and Prep oaration Needed for Instruc tion:

 1. Text pages: Manual pages: -

 2. Resources: Teacher: -

 Student: -

-Student.

-Special preparation th at needs to be completed in n advance (set-up, handou its, etc.):
+Special preparation t that needs to be completed in advance (set-up, handouts, etc.):

 -

-7.100

-Planned Supports for
+Planned Supports f for Differentiation:

+Environment: (change

-Environment: (change Content: (changes in w
+Content: (changes in - /

-Process: (changes in ho - .
+Process: (changes in large Product: (variety in st - /

-Product: (variety in stu
+1 Toduct. (variety in si iudem products) -

-Academic Language: (What oral or written language will teacher and/or students need to understand and/or be able to use successfully in connection with the lesson?)
+Academic Language connection with the lesser ge will teacher and/or students n eed to understand and/or be able to use succ cessfully in

-A-15

-tional Procedures: (Insert specific plans here, making provisions for the following) Review (as needed, make connections from a previous lesson) В. Developing Background (ask yourself how students will connect the lesson to their own experiences) C. Transitional Statement (including stated objectives) D. Developing the New Lesson (introduce and practice new content) E. Summary (ask about/restate objectives) F. Assessment (relate formative and summative tasks to lesson objectives) Lesson Reflection: (Completed by the teacher after the lesson has been taught):
+- Instructional Proce edures: (Insert specific plans here , making provisions for the follow ving)

+A. Review (as needed, make connections from a previous lesson)

+B. Developing Background (ask yourself how students will connect the lesson to their own experiences) C. Transitional Statement (including stated objectives) D. Developing the New Lesson (introduce and practice new content) E. Summary (ask about/restate objectives) F. Assessment (relate formative and summative tasks to lesson objectives)

+$\boldsymbol{Lesson} \ \boldsymbol{Reflection:} \ (\textbf{Completed by the teacher after the lesson has been taught):}$

-- Les - 1.
-In what ways was the lesson effective? - 2.
+- 1. In what ways was the lesson effective? - 2.
 How would you change this lesson if teaching it again? - 3.
 What students may need extra help?
 What type of help may be needed?